anisotropy/eslint-plugin-stratified-design/docs/rules/lower-level-imports.md

 The options `structure` and `useLevelNumber` can be used together.

-An `index.xxx` file can be the highest level layer when the option `isIndexHighest` is set to `true`:
+An `index.xxx` file can be the highest level layer of sibling files when the option `isIndexHighest` is set to `true`:

 ```json
 "lower-level-imports": ["error", { "isIndexHighest": true }]